bbrister/SIFT3D/README.md

 	sudo make install

 In principle you can use CMake to compile this code on Windows, but some modifications may be required to resolve the external dependencies.

+### Matlab wrappers with Linux

+**Note: The following section describes a workaround necessary to use the Matlab wrappers on Linux systems.
+If you are not using Linux, or you are not using Matlab, you can skip this section.**

+Matlab loads an outdated version of the gfortran library, but LAPACK requires the newer version installed in your system.
+In order to use the Matlab wrappers on Linux systems, we must force Matlab to load the newer version of the library.

+First, we need to find the location of libgfortran in your system, and not Matlab's out-of-date version.
+On Ubuntu 14.04, this can be done with the following command:

+        locate libgfortran.so

+Choose one of the files not containing "MATLAB" in its path.
+We will force Matlab to load this library by adding it to the LD_PRELOAD environment variable.
+Add the following line to your .bashrc file:

+       alias matlab='LD_PRELOAD="${LD_PRELOAD}:<path-to-libgfortran.so>" matlab'

+For example, on Ubuntu 14.04, using GCC 4.8, we have the following alias:

+       alias matlab='LD_PRELOAD="${LD_PRELOAD}:/usr/lib/x86_64-linux-gnu/libgfortran.so.3" matlab'

+Afterwards, Matlab will load the up-to-date libraries when launched with the "matlab" command from a bash shell.

 ## Usage instructions